Module 3: Stellar Structure & Evolution

 Why this module matters

 Stars are not static points of light—they are dynamic nuclear furnaces held in delicate balance by gravity and pressure.
-This module takes you inside stars to understand how they generate energy, how they evolve over billions of years, and why they eventually die.
+This module takes you inside stars to understand how they generate energy, how they evolve over billions of years, and why their final remnants reveal the limits of ordinary pressure, nuclear fusion, and quantum degeneracy.

 Learning objectives